learn-byte/docs/course/01-The-Basics/01-creating-an-account.md

 ## Welcome to learn-byte.com, a learning platform created by users.

-### We are building a platform where useres can add their own learning content.
+### We are building a platform where users can add their own learning content.

 The content on learn-byte.com is encouraged to be short, brief snippets of learning material that build on each other in succcession.
 All of the content on learn-byte.com is hosted and created on [github.com](https://github.com).

+If you know how to use Git then you'll love using learn-byte.com to create and share lessons.

 ### To get started creating content on learn-byte.com first create an account